finetto/musc-automated-imaging-pipeline/README.md

 \
 `sourcedata_dir_id` is the ID of the Box folder where the source data will be uploaded.\
 `data_dir_id` is the ID of the Box folder where the data in BIDS format will be uploaded.\
-`deidentified_data_dir_id` is the ID of the Box folder where the deidentified data will be uploaded.
+`deidentified_data_dir_id` is the ID of the Box folder where the de-identified data will be uploaded.\
+`app_backup_dir_id` is the ID of the Box folder where the pipeline application will be backed up.

 __NOTE:__ To get the ID of a folder on Box, go to your Box developer account and navigate to the folder.
 The URL in the address bar will contain the numeric folder ID (e.g. https://app.box.com/folder/__308004028317__).
 This applies both to folders owned by the account, and to folders shared with the account.\
 The ID needs to be added as a string to the settings file, meaning it needs to be enclosed in quotation marks.